petitnau/algoml/contracts/crowdfund/README.md

 This contract is an AlgoML version of the [crowdfunding contract](https://developer.algorand.org/solutions/example-crowdfunding-stateful-smart-contract-application/) by Jason Weathersby, with slight modifications.

+Crowdfunding applications are a great way to gain some money for a project.
+A typical crowdfunding application is based on three actors:

+- the *project creator*, which defines the project, the amount of funds needed and a time window,
+- the *donators*, who donate money to the project,
+- a *middle man*, which holds the donated funds until the time window defined by the project creator ends.

+Often, crowdfunding applications work with a model called all-or-nothing, which means that if the goal is not reached in time, the project creator does not receive the donated funds, and instead the donators can claim their money back.

+With the aid of smart contracts, the need of a trusted middleman is eliminated, as the contract itself can keep the funds secure until the end of the donation phase.

+Popular examples of crowdfunding applications are [Kickstarter](https://www.kickstarter.com/), [Indiegogo](https://www.indiegogo.com/), and [GoFundMe](https://www.gofundme.com/).

 ## Contract state

 The contract state is stored in the following variables:

 Global variables:

-* `startDate` is the first round in which users can donate
+* `start_date` is the first round in which users can donate
-* `endDate` is the last round in which users can donate, after which donators can reclaim their donations, or the receiver can claim all the donations
+* `end_date` is the last round in which users can donate, after which donators can reclaim their donations, or the receiver can claim all the donations
-* `fundCloseDate` is the first round in which the creator can delete the contract (as long as the receiver has claimed the donations, if the goal was met)
+* `fund_close_date` is the first round in which the creator can delete the contract (as long as the receiver has claimed the donations, if the goal was met)
 * `goal` is the amount of ALGOs that must be donated for the crowdfunding to be succesful.
 If it is reached, the receiver can claim the funds, otherwise the donators can reclaim their donations.
 * `receiver` is the receiver of the crowdfunding.
 If the goal is reached, they will get all the donations
 * `total_funds` is the amount of funds currently in the escrow (those that have been donated but have not been claimed/reclaimed)